neovarier/advanced_lane_detection/writeup.md

 ####3.
 After doing the Color and Gradient thresholding, next step is to do a perspective transform on the binray images.
 In the transform we intend to get the road from top view.
 This will be needed for calculating the real radius of curvature

-I use the following src quadrilateral and destination quadrilateral for prespective transform
+I used the following src quadrilateral and destination quadrilateral for prespective transform

 src = np.float32([[685,445],
           [1052,673],